 The ride to the Walt Disney World takes approximately 25 minutes.
 Your coach may make a couple of stops and let other guests depart at their resorts.

-My estimation based on my personal experience is 45 minutes from the time we pull away from MCO to the time I’m getting off the Magical Express.
+Our estimation based on experience is 45 minutes from the time we pull away from MCO to the time we’re getting off the buses.

 You can also take Lyft in Orlando: check out all the details on that service here.